Invadel/CS_412_Machine_Learning/README.md

 ### Clustering Visualizations: Illustrative Cluster Analysis

-The visualizations provided below represent the clustering outcomes for two distinct homework questions.
+The visualizations provided below represent the clustering outcomes for two distinct homework questions to illustrate our clustering approach.
 These visualizations are key to understanding how students' responses to each question are grouped based on the similarity of their interaction with ChatGPT.

 #### Visualization for `Q_1`
 ![image](https://github.com/Invadel/CS_412_Machine_Learning/assets/120125253/8cf13eb2-3cfb-4cf3-b6c0-0a171470f01f)